 An Hour of Coding Incorporated into All iD Tech Camps Courses

-Starting Summer 2014, we will implement the Code.org Hour of Code in all iD Tech Camps courses at over 80 prestigious university locations nationwide.
-Whether you’re enrolled in web design, video game development, filmmaking, photography, robotics, 3D modeling & animation, or app development courses, you’ll be exposed to programming via the tutorials on Code.org.
-Our new initiative will impact roughly 35,000 students ages 7-17 this summer, sparking the interest of participants who may otherwise not learn to code.
+Inspired by the Code.org Hour of Code™, we have incorporated an hour of coding into all iD Tech Camps courses at over 100 prestigious university locations nationwide.
+Whether you’re enrolled in web design, video game development, filmmaking, photography, robotics, 3D modeling & animation, or app development courses, you’ll be exposed to programming via fun tutorials and interactive videos.
+Our new initiative will impact tens of thousands of students ages 7-17 this summer, sparking the interest of participants who may otherwise not learn to code.

-“Although only 10 percent of schools teach computer science, even one hour of exposure can be enough to change a student’s life, as it did mine,” explains Hadi Partovi, Co-founder of Code.org.
+“Although only 10 percent of schools teach computer science, even one hour of exposure can be enough to change a student’s life, as it did mine,” explains Hadi Partovi, co-founder of Code.org.
 “In the 21st century, this isn’t just a course you study to get a job in software—it’s important to learn even if you want to be a nurse, a journalist, an accountant, a lawyer or even a president.”